fedeghe/malta-jsdoc/README.md

 This plugin can be used on: **.js** files and even on **.coffee** and **.ts** files after using the right plugin

 Options :
-    - **outFolder** : the folder where all documentation must be generated, relative to outdir.
+    - **d** : the folder where all documentation must be generated, relative to outdir.
-    - config : the path of the config.json for jsdoc, relative to template folder
+    - c : the path of the config.json for jsdoc, relative to template folder
+    - t : absolute path for the template

 Sample usage: